100 Yen (Dollar) Store in Japan — Affordable Souvenirs and Must-Buys

 Some items cost more than 100 yen so keep that in mind when shopping.

-Some popular places to find DAISO in Tokyo include Harajuku’s Takeshita Street, and LINKS Umeda in Osaka.
+Some popular places to find DAISO in Tokyo include Harajuku’s Takeshita Street, and in Osaka LINKS Umeda and Shinsaibashi.

 Can Do

-These stores are not as common as Seria or DAISO and are smaller but they still carry nice products.
+These stores are not as common as Seria or DAISO and are smaller but they still carry nice products, including character products like Sanrio and seasonal products.
 Their selection is limited, though.

 Watts